 Of course, we need to approach [our issue] in a Right-Minded, accountable way.
 Let’s get started.

-Alternatively, the team leader may present the Right Choice Model by relating it to a current team challenge.
+Alternatively, the team leader may present the The model is a teaching aid that helps your team choose a set of unique, “right” teamwork attitudes and behaviors.
+More by relating it to a current team challenge.

 Once the team agrees to take a Right-Minded approach to address their issues, you are ready for your opening question.